dwalend/blog/_pending/2015-10-29-Rename-to-Disentangle.md

 On its surface, Disentangle is a library of algorithms to help provide human insight for complex graph structures.
 In my day job too often I've projected a picture of a hairball of a graph on a screen in a dark room, narrating it with words like, "This graph is really complicated, but - next slide please - I found these interesting things that you may care about."
 Disentangle has already helped tell some stories and I plan to keep grown the library that way.

 The second meaning is guidance for me creating the library and a promise to people using it.
-I want Disentangle to be a non-invasive library used via clean method calls, not a project-defining framework.
-It uses some of Scala's common-currency parts - collections and tuples - as the core of its API.
+I want Disentangle to be a non-invasive library used via a few clean method calls, not a project-defining framework.
+It uses some of Scala's common-currency parts - collections and tuples - as the core of Disentangle's API.
 Specifically it does not provide a domain-specific language or require developers to extend its internal structures.

 The above differentiates Disentangle from its predecessors.
-Some structures, like lists, sets, and maps, are ubiquitus and having them in a common core library makes sense.
+Some structures, like lists, sets, and maps, are ubiquitous, almost universal, and having them in a common core library makes sense.
 Other structures like a [master-and-servant set of queues of AtomicMarkedReferences](https://java.net/projects/somnifugijms/sources/svn/content/trunk/source/somnifugi/net/walend/somnifugi/juc/MessageSelectingPriorityBlockingQueue.java?rev=287) are purpose-built for their specialized tasks.
 Graphs fall in a gap between these extremes because graphs have [a lot of lot of commonality and a lot of variation.](https://en.wikipedia.org/wiki/Graph_(mathematics)) Other graph frameworks require developers to begin by supplying graphs defined in that framework's structures.
 Developers who attempt to use those frameworks frequently give up when the framework doesn't meet their needs.
-They either rip out the old work (or - far worse - leave it gumming up the works) and replace it with something exactly customized to their own needs.
+They either rip out the old work (or - far worse - leave it in to gum up the works) and replace it with custom one-use code.

 #Graphs, Collections, and Tuples

-Computers are pretty good at graphs, at least directed graphs.
-A general-purpose programming language with Scala's rich type system ought to provide a good starting point for general-purpose graph algorithms without demanding too much of developers.
+Computer languages are usually pretty good at graphs, at least directed graphs.
+A general-purpose programming language ought to provide a good starting point for general-purpose graph algorithms without demanding too much of developers.
 Scala - as a better Java - provides a lot of easily-accessible features through its type system.
 I chose those features for Disentangle's surface API.
-Disentangle's starting point is a collection of Tuples and a simple, single API call.
+Disentangle's starting point is a collection of Tuples and a simple, single API call on an object.
 It looks like this:

     /**
      * Edges are just a Seq of Tuple3[Node,Node,Edge]